leander-42/leander-42.github.io/README.md

 # Welcome

 My name is Leander Rankwiler.
-I'm a Master's student in data science at BFH in Bern, Switzerland.
-Currently, I am dedicating my efforts to writing my master thesis titled **"Evaluating Bias in German and Dutch NLP Models"**.
-This work is conducted under the supervision of [Prof. Dr. Mascha Kurpicz-Briki](https://www.bfh.ch/de/ueber-die-bfh/personen/diqa4uibb7gl/).
+I am a full-time ML enthusiaist and currently, also a part-time paragliding tandem master.
+I graduated with the MSc data science at the BFH in Bern, Switzerland.
+My thesis is titled  **"Evaluating Bias in German and Dutch NLP Models"**.
+This work was conducted under the supervision of [Prof. Dr. Mascha Kurpicz-Briki](https://www.bfh.ch/de/ueber-die-bfh/personen/diqa4uibb7gl/).

 The thesis is part of the broader [European Research Project on Biases in AI](https://www.biasproject.eu/), which aims to uncover and mitigate the inherent biases that exist within current language models.
 A part of my thesis was accepted at SwissText2024, see preprint [here](https://www.swisstext.org/programme/).
 The code is published on [github](https://github.com/BFH-AMI/BIAS) and a meta description of the code can be found on [arxiv](https://arxiv.org/abs/2407.18689).

-I will graduate in Summer 2024 and am looking for opportunities starting Fall 2024.

 [Google scholar](https://scholar.google.com/citations?user=8ixNAFkAAAAJ&hl=de&oi=ao)
 [Linkedin](https://www.linkedin.com/in/leander-rankwiler-4a0a2a89)